Jimmyelvis/envirogreen/readme.md

 # EnivroGreen Reality

-A very simple, fictional Real Estate site built using the Laravel 5 framework.
+This A very simple, fictional Real Estate site.
+The front-end is simply HTML/CSS using the BootStrap framework.
+And a small bit of JavaScript, mainly to handle the AJAX search, on the homepage.
+The back-end however was built using the Laravel 5 framework, and uses a MySQL database.
 This has enabled me to increase my knowledge of PHP while also learning the Laravel framework.

 ## Getting Started